10 Hidden Treasures in South Africa

 Amphitheater Drakensberg

 The Amphitheater is located in the Northern Drakensberg region of South Africa.
 This earthly feature is arguably one of the most notable cliff faces found around the world today.
-To top it off, the Tugela Falls – the world’s second highest waterfall - flows down the amphitheater.
+To top it off, the Tugela Falls – the world’s second-highest waterfall - flows down the amphitheater.
 This makes for unbelievable scenery.
 The hike up to the top of the amphitheater is relatively easy, but involves two chain ladders.
 The view from here is one of the most incredible on earth.
 An easy way to enjoy this natural phenomenon is to reside in the Amphitheater Backpackers.
 The backpackers has a direct view of the cliff face and the waterfall, constantly spoiling guests with natural beauty.
 There are also numerous activities to enjoy at the Amphitheater Backpackers, including rock climbing, abseiling, hiking up the mountain tops, visiting historical battlefields and even exploring Lesotho, the country within South Africa.
 When guests are done with the day’s activities, it is nice to just wander down to the river and enjoy and bird watching.